SAP-archive/xf-addons/installation/marketing.md

 1. Navigate to the **Runtimes** view under **Extensibility** in SAP C/4HANA cockpit.
 If you need to provision the runtime, follow [these instructions](https://help.sap.com/viewer/dbce7cc5e9e3469c84849d35e777fe0b/2019-05-07/en-US/0bb50b27d76d4113ac32655f31777662.html).
 3. Click **Kyma Console**.
 4. In the Console, choose the Namespace, go to **Service Catalog** and select the SAP Marketing Connector.
-5. Install and configure the SAP Marketing Connector:
+5. Click **Add once** to install and configure the SAP Marketing Connector:

     |Parameter | Description |
     |---|---|